gaurav1780/comp1010practicalClassMaterial/week 11 - recursive data structures/recursiveDataStructures.md

 ## Question 13 (Weekly submission)

-Complete any 5 of the 8 tasks in [week11practicePackage.zip](./codes/week11practicePackage.zip).
+Complete any 7 of the 10 tasks in the NodeService Class from the practice package located at `practicePackage.lists.customBuiltLists.customBuiltLinkedList.NodeService`.
 Submit file `NodeService.java` under [Week 11 submission](https://ilearn.mq.edu.au/mod/assign/view.php?id=5469278) on iLearn by Sunday 24th May, 21:00.